Chaurasi Khambon ki Chhatri, Bundi: Architecture and Design

 The cenotaph is built on a raised platform and comprises a square canopy supported by eighty-four intricately carved sandstone pillars.
 The number 84 holds religious significance in Hinduism, representing the 84 lakh yonis (life forms) a soul must traverse before attaining human birth, which suggests deeper symbolic intentions behind the monument.
-Each pillar is adorned with floral and geometric patterns, and some feature depictions of dancers, musicians, deers and elephants.
+Each pillar is adorned with floral and geometric patterns, and some feature depictions of dancers, musicians, deer and elephants.
 The canopy is crowned with a central dome and four smaller chhatris on each corner, reflecting a blend of Mughal and Rajput architectures.
 The spatial rhythm created by the large number of pillars is said to create a hypnotic experience when viewed from within.
 The use of locally sourced Bundi sandstone and lime mortar speaks to the sustainable construction practices of the time.
 The monument follows the traditional "panchayatana" layout, where the central sanctum is surrounded by subsidiary elements, a common trait in Rajput memorial architecture.